 FH 370d/w/r, shown in Figure 1-7, is divided into two sections: light engine, and base assembly.
 The light engine is comprised of highly efficient LEDs which are focused by Fresnel optics to produce the required output per FAA specifications for the following types: L-864/865 (dual), L865 (white), L-866/885 (dual Catenary), L-885 (white Catenary) or L-866 (red Catenary) beacons.
-In the event service is required, the light engine is field replaceable as a single assembly.
+ICAO, CAR621 and 4000 Candela Red Night versions are also available.1 In the event service is required, the light engine is field replaceable as a single assembly.
 The base assembly contains a terminal block for connection of the flashhead cable and a surge protection PCB that is placed in line between the output of the terminal block and input to the light engine.